-This fall we’re offering hybrid options for both our Pre-3s and 3-5s classes that include virtual learning through interactive online classes and in-person learning through small-group outdoor classes.
+This winter we’re offering hybrid options for both our Pre-3s and 3-5s classes that include virtual learning through interactive online classes and in-person learning through small-group outdoor classes.

 Using guidelines set by North Seattle College, Public Health, and Washington state’s Organization of Parenting Education Programs (OPEP), we’ve developed a fun, quality program for our preschool students and their families.
 Safety is our top priority, and having fun is our main focus.
 We’ll be teaching our students how to engage online as well as how to socialize safely when together.